Streaming Service

 Are you focused on membership or revenue maximization?

-We care about membership growth, but primarily focus on revenue maximization.
-As we work to monetize sharing, growth in average revenue per membership, revenue and viewing will become more important indicators of our success than membership growth.
+We care about membership growth, but primarily focus on long-term revenue maximization.
+With that in mind, our primary metric for growth is revenue.
 We seek to grow revenue because it allows us to invest in more and better content and to improve our service and deliver profits for our shareholders.

 back to top